Monitoring and evaluation

 - use of national survey information;

-- Monitoring and early evaluation of the program through sentinel sites, as well as national survey and other information will help determine how well the package is achieving its objectives of:
+How this will help Indigenous AustraliansMonitoring and early evaluation of the program through sentinel sites, as well as national evaluation and other information, has helped to determine how well the package is achieving its objectives of:

 - reducing chronic disease risk factors such as smoking, poor nutrition and lack of physical activity;